VladC24/CV/README.md

 I am a dynamic and ambitious Full Stack Junior Developer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

 In the past 8 years, I have been working within the Construction Industry in some of the most prestigious projects in London.
 Overall I like to think I contributed to at least 1% of these projects.
-Having worked in a fast paced environment, with a large number of people on a daily basis, I value team work, creativity and integrity.
+Having worked in a fast paced environment, with a large number of people on a daily basis, I value team work, honesty and integrity.

 Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.